JunboShen/JunboShen.github.io/_pages/about.md

 For more info
 ------
-Please feel free to contact me if you have troubles that my limited experience can help to solve.
+Please feel free to contact me.